puneetbehl/grails2-logback/README.md

-# Sample Grails 2 Application using Logback
+# Grails 2 Application using Logback

 This is an example Grails 2 application using Logback